I am alone. No one truly understands me.

 We’ve had fun finding sharks teeth.
 Yesterday we learned these sharks teeth are fossilized, that’s why they’re black.
-It takes 10 thousand years for a sharks tooth to fossilize.
+It takes ten thousand years for a sharks tooth to fossilize.
 So these are at least that old, and could very well be millions of years old.
-When we hold one of these, it is hard not to try to think of the timescale.
+When we hold one of these, it is hard not to try to mentally grasp the timescale.
 It is hard not to feel connected to a creature that swam the oceans long before humans tamed fire.

 So this weekend we’ve gotten to think about those that came before us.
 Topsail beach is beautiful.
 We stand on this beach filled with the ground up corpses of creatures that came before us.

 I’m being morbid.

 We’ve all heard the expression we stand on the shoulders of those who came before us.
 That is figuratively true, and to some extent literally true.
 We breath an atmosphere that we owe to trillions of oxygen producing diatoms over billions of years.
 None of us would be here if we couldn’t eat other biological entities, be it meat or plant.
 So we give thanks to all biology that makes our biology possible.

 You all see where I’m going with this.

 We would not be here at this moment were it not for Faye.
 We are here now because she was then.
 We owe this weekend, and many of us owe our very existence, to her.
 So if you are glad to be here today, thank Faye.
 She even paid for this trip, so her contribution goes beyond the mere fact of some of our existences.